 These are the two main types of compact binoculars.
 The roof prism type is the one where you have straight barrels, and both the eyepieces and front lenses are in one straight line.
 This is a major bonus with small binoculars, as the whole profile of the optics is very small.
 You’ll also find phase corrected roof prisms here, which have improved performance, especially when compared to a Porro prism.
 They might be a bit more expensive than regular ones, but they’re well worth it.
 Good examples of a quality roof prism pair of compact binoculars include the Nikon Trailblazer 10×25, or the Bushnell Powerview Compact, both reviewed above.

 With a roof prism, you’ll also find a folding design.
-The most popular option is the double hinge design, where you have each barrel folding inwards against a third, centered section of the body.
+The most popular option is the double hinge design, where you have each barrel folding inwards against a third, central section of the body.
 You’ll save a lot of space by folding small binoculars this way, making them even more compact.
 However, if you need to use them quickly, they might be a bit tricky to open and align the barrels for your eyesight.
 If wearing them around your neck, you might have them bump out of position if you hit them.
 An alternative is the single hinge design, which even though doesn’t let you make them as compact, is quicker and easier to open.
 It’s also much less prone to being moved out of position.

 The other alternative is a Porro prism.
 It doesn’t use the conventional Porro prism design, instead opting for a reverse Porro prism.
-Any pair of small binoculars where you have the eyepiece and front lens not in a single line, is a Porro prism.
-In a full size pair of binoculars, you have the lenses sitting out wider than the eyepieces.
+Any pair of small binoculars where you have the eyepiece and front lens not in a single line is a Porro prism.
+In a full-size pair of binoculars, you have the lenses sitting out wider than the eyepieces.
 In a reverse Porro prism, the opposite applies – the eyepieces are sitting wider than the front lenses, and this is often the case with compact binoculars.
 Compared to a roof prism, this design is a bit chunkier and bigger, and you can’t make it quite as compact.
 However, optically, it is more efficient, and cheaper to build.
 In a simpler way, you get more performance per dollar with a Porro prism.
-Indeed, you can find some stunning reverse Porro prism binoculars on the market nowadays, that don’t cost too much.
+Indeed, you can find some stunning reverse Porro prism binoculars on the market nowadays, that doesn’t cost too much.

 Magnification and objective size

 When you’re shopping for the best compact binoculars, you’ll find each comes with a set of numbers, such as 10×25.
 These numbers are for the magnification factor, and the objective lens diameter, respectively.
 The 10×25 example we mentioned above would have a 10 times magnification, and a 25mm objective lens.
 The view would be 10 times closer than what you see with the naked eye, which is fairly close, to be honest.
 With compact binoculars, you’ll find that if going for a budget model, high magnification factors, larger than 10x, often come with image quality loss, especially around the edges.
-This isn’t the case with regular binoculars, nor is the case with high end optics.
+This isn’t the case with regular binoculars, nor is the case with high-end optics.
 Keep in mind that if you’re working with high magnifications, you will also want a tripod for them, as even the slightest shake in your hand will be (for example) 10 times as obvious when looking through the binoculars.

 You will also find zoom binoculars, which come with a number such as 7-10×25.
 However, when discussing compact binoculars, zoom isn’t that common.
 The image quality loss is significant, so you should stay away from such options.